bertvv/cheat-sheets/README.md

 ## Generating the PDFs

-For convenience, I provide PDF versions of the cheat sheets.
+For convenience, I provide PDF versions of the cheat sheets in the `print/` directory.
 If you want to create these yourself (e.g. if you update my cheat sheets, or want to do the same for your own), you need a few tools:

 - [GNU make](https://www.gnu.org/software/make/)
 - [Pandoc](http://johnmacfarlane.net/pandoc/)